Mortgage Life Loan

 Difference with life annuity and conventional mortgage

-• In the event of a life sale, you sell your home and lose ownership of it.
+- In the event of a life sale, you sell your home and lose ownership.
 With a life mortgage, you remain the full owner of your property.

-• In the case of a conventional mortgage, you must repay both the principal and the interest each month.
-With this life mortgage, you only pay back interest for the duration of the loan.
+- In the case of conventional mortgages, you have to repay both the principal and the interest each month.
+With this life mortgage, you only pay interest for the duration of the loan.
 The capital is repaid at the end, by the sale of the property or by your heirs.

 Persons concerned

-To apply for a life mortgage, you must be of age and the owner of the home you wish to provide as collateral.
+To apply for a life mortgage loan, you must be an adult and the owner of the home you wish to provide as collateral.

-There is no obligation to take out home insurance and/or to insure the loan.
+There is no obligation to take out home insurance and/or insure the loan.

 None medical questionnaire no proof of income is required.